IVTore/Tore.Core/README.md

         * It is now in Tore.Http namespace packaged as Tore.Http.Client.

-    Stl.cs:
+    Stl.cs: (StrLst.cs).

-        * Renamed as StrLst:
+        * Renamed as StrLst.cs and StrLst class:
             For avoiding confusion with C++ STL library.
           New name is not also StringList or StrList For avoiding confusion with List<string>.
+        * Corrected add method.
+            When StrLst allows only unique keys,
+            It is not allowed to add unique key, value pairs. add()     with uniquePair true.
+            addPair() with uniquePair true.
+            Throw an exception with 'E_STL_UNIQUE' tag in such cases.

 Deprecated Versions are available on Nuget as :
   - Deprecated Tore.Core v5.0.0  for net5.0 .